 His interests include recorded music, dance, electronics and vintage hifi.
 He is an occasional online hifi reviewer.
 Read more …

 David Lloyd is (part-time) Academic Tutor.
 As vicar of Henbury, one of Bristol’s larger outer city housing estates, since 2000, David has helped develop models for Indigenous Local Ministry and has acted as pioneer supervisor of an innovative context based model of ministerial training.
 Read more…

 Tel: 01722 424825

 Beth is Academic Tutor and BA Programme Leader.
 In the past she has been a chaplaincy assistant and has worked with the UK Student Christian Movement.
 Through her theological studies she has developed an interest in the seventeenth-century theological writer, Thomas Traherne.
 Her PhD addressed Traherne’s ideas of innocence in relation to modern theological anthropology, and she has published a study on ‘The Sacramental Image of the Child in the Thought of Thomas Traherne, and its Theological Significance’ (Children’s Spirituality: Theology, Research and Practice, ed.
 Kevin Lawson (2012)).
 She also has broader interests in early-modern spirituality, theological anthropology and the relationship between theology and literature.
-She enjoys walking the fells when she can escape the south, cycles regularly as the quickest way to get from A to B, and enjoys crochet in the long winter evenings.
+She enjoys walking the fells when she can escape the south, and enjoys crochet in the long winter evenings.

 Tel: 01722 424816